zzxwill/oss/intl.en-US/Tools/OSS tools.md

 -   Supports authorizing RAM users with policies in the graphical interface.
 -   Supports Windows, Linux, and Mac.

  Limits:

 -   ossbrower is a graphical tool.
 The transmission speed and performance is not as good as ossutil.
 -   You can only upload or copy objects smaller than 5 GB by using ossbrowser.

  |
-|[ossutil](reseller.en-US/Tools/ossutil/Quick Start.md#)|ossutil is a command-line tool used to manage objects and buckets.-   Provides convenient, simple, and rich commands to manage objects and buckets with good operation performance.
+|[ossutil](reseller.en-US/Tools/ossutil/Quick start.md#)|ossutil is a command-line tool used to manage objects and buckets. -   Provides convenient, simple, and rich commands to manage objects and buckets with good operation performance.
 -   Supports concurrent upload and resumable upload.
 -   Supports folder \(directory\) uploading and downloading.
 -   Supports common bucket management commands.

  |
-|[osscmd](reseller.en-US/Tools/osscmd/Quick installation.md#)|osscmd is a command-line tool used to manage objects and buckets.-   Provides complete commands to manage objects and buckets
+|[osscmd](reseller.en-US/Tools/osscmd/Quick installation.md#)|osscmd is a command-line tool used to manage objects and buckets. -   Provides complete commands to manage objects and buckets
 -   Supports Windows and Linux.

  Limits:

 -   Applies to Python2.5 to Python 2.7 and does not apply to Python 3.x.
 -   Does not support new features of OSS, such as the IA and Archive storage classes, cross-region replication, and mirroring back-to-origin.

  **Note:** Osscmd will be replaced by ossutil in the future.
-Except for scenarios where bucket management functions that ossutil does not support are required, we recommend that you use [ossutil](reseller.en-US/Tools/ossutil/Quick Start.md#).
+Except for scenarios where bucket management functions that ossutil does not support are required, we recommend that you use [ossutil](reseller.en-US/Tools/ossutil/Quick start.md#).

  |
-|[ossfs](reseller.en-US/Tools/ossfs/Quick installation.md#)|ossfs is a tool used to mount a bucket to the local file system.Using ossfs, you can mount OSS buckets to the local file system of Linux.
+|[ossfs](reseller.en-US/Tools/ossfs/Quick installation.md#)|ossfs is a tool used to mount a bucket to the local file system.
+Using ossfs, you can mount OSS buckets to the local file system of Linux.
 After a bucket is mounted, you can access or share the objects in the bucket by performing operations in the local file system.

  -   Supports most functions of the POSIX file system, including file reading/writing, directories, link operations, permissions, UID/GID, and extended attributes.
 -   Supports uploading large files using the multipart upload function.
 -   Supports MD5 verification to ensure data integrity.

-Limits:-   Buckets of the Archive storage class cannot be mounted.
+ Limits: -   Buckets of the Archive storage class cannot be mounted.
 -   If you edit an uploaded file, the file is uploaded again.
 -   The performance of metadata-related operations, such as `list directory`, is poor because these operations must access the OSS server remotely.
 -   An error may occur when you rename an object or a folder.
 Operation failures may cause inconsistent data.